jlmelville/uwot/cran-comments.md

 ## Release Summary

-This is a patch release for a bug in C++ nearest neighbor code that could crash the session and therefore needs to be fixed ASAP.
-I apologize for the quick submission of a new release so soon after initial acceptance.
+This is a patch release for a bug in C++ nearest neighbor code that could cause the session to terminate.

 ## Test environments